Tikam02/JS_BrushUp/Javasript/Asynchronicty.md

 A promise starts in a pending state.
 That means the process is not complete.
 If the operation is successful, the process ends in a fulfilled state.
 And, if an error occurs, the process ends in a rejected state.

+- A promise is a placeholder for a value that can either resolve or request at some time in the future.
+- We create a promise, using a Promise constructor that recieves a callback
+- A promise is an object that containes a status  ( Promise Status) and a Value (PromiseValue)

+.then() gets called after a Promise is resolved .catch() gets called after a Promise is rejected .finally() Always gets called whether the promise resolved or rejected.

 **Create A Promise

 To create a promise object, we use the `Promise()` constructor.